contains the active ingredient amiodarone hydrochloride

 Tell your doctor if you notice any of the following and they worry you:

-symptoms of an overactive thyroid including increase in appetite, weight loss, restlessness, heat tolerance, increased sweating,
+symptoms of an overactive thyroid including increase in appetite, weight loss, restlessness, heat intolerance, increased sweating,

 tremors, swelling of your neck (goiter) and a rapid heart rate